openstack/monasca-api/docs/monasca-api-spec.md

 #### Simple Example
-In this example the metric uniquely identified with the name=cpu.system_perc and dimension hostname=host.domain.com is compared to the threshold 95.
+In this example the metric uniquely identified with the name `cpu.system_perc` and dimension `hostname=host.domain.com` is compared to the threshold 95.

 ```
 cpu.system_perc{hostname=host.domain.com} > 95